oslabs-beta/GraphQL-Gateway/README.md

 ## <a name="contributions"></a> 🧠 Contributions

-Contributions to the code, examples, documentation, etc. are very much appreciated.🧑‍💻👩‍💻
+Contributions to the code, examples, documentation, etc. are very much appreciated🧑‍💻👩‍💻

 -   Please report issues and bugs directly in this [GitHub project](https://github.com/oslabs-beta/GraphQL-Gateway/issues).